 Did you know that mainstream personal care products typically contain loads of chemicals that aren't so good for you?
 For instance, hair and skin products are no strangers to synthetic chemicals such as parabens, sulfates, and phosphate.
 Also, did you know that mineral-based sunscreens containing zinc and titanium dioxide are better for you and the environment than chemical-based ones?!
 Antibacterial liquid hand soaps are bad news as well because they typically use triclosan as an active ingredient, which has been found to be yuck-o.

-educate yourself regarding the use of essential oils during pregnancy.
-It is generally recommended to steer clear of them during the first trimester, but certain ones are fine for use on the skin in dilution in the second and third trimesters.
-However, particular essential oils must be avoided during pregnancy as they can cause uterine contractions and potentially miscarriage.
-Common ones include rosemary, clary sage, cinnamon, clove, wintergreen, spanish or french lavender (lavandula stoechas), parsley, and thyme.
-(In fact, Simon and Garfunkel's third album and eternal song "Parsley, Sage, Rosemary, and Thyme" will help you remember much of this list.)
+A great resource to begin learning about and researching better products is the Skin Deep Cosmetics Database run by the Environmental Working Group.
+In general, finding products with a rating of either 1 or 2 will be a giant step in the right direction.
+Give it a whirl and look up some of your most commonly used personal care products to get the lowdown.
+Beware, it is very easy to get bogged down in the details, which is fine, but much like Pinterest, it can be addictive!It is also wise to educate yourself regarding the use of essential oils during pregnancy.
+It is generally recommended to steer clear of them during the first trimester, but certain diluted oils are fine for use on the skin in the second and third trimesters.
+However, particular essential oils must be avoided during pregnancy as they can cause uterine contractions and potential miscarriage.
+Common ones include rosemary, clary sage, cinnamon, clove, wintergreen, Spanish or French lavender (lavandula stoechas), parsley, and thyme.
+(In fact, Simon and Garfunkel's third album and the song "Parsley, Sage, Rosemary, and Thyme" will help you remember much of this list.)
 You would be surprised how many products contain rosemary essential oil due to its great antioxidant property.
-However, we found conflicting opinions on whether or not it has preservative or antibacterial qualities.
-Although essential oils and extracts such as rosemary and clary sage are likely in small concentration within personal care products, it is better to play it safe and avoid them altogether.
+However, we found conflicting opinions on whether or not it has a preservative or antibacterial qualities.
+Although essential oils and extracts such as rosemary and clary sage are likely in small concentration in personal care products, it is better to play it safe and avoid them altogether.